casfergroup/pandora/content/details/subdomain-finders/waybackurls.md

 ---
 title: Waybackurls
-description: Accept line-delimited domains on stdin, fetch known URLs from the Wayback Machine for *.domain and output them on stdout
+description: Accept line-delimited domains on stdin, fetch URLs from the Wayback Machine for *.domain and output them on stdout
 links:
   - https://github.com/tomnomnom/waybackurls
 license: